I’m a writer, teacher, digital photographer, and speaker. I have lived in different parts of the United States, and in different parts of the world.

 I have a Master’s degree in Creative Nonfiction, a Bachelor’s in English, and am a certified teacher in English as a Foreign Language.
 I’m a lifelong student of anything that strikes my interest, so I’ve also wound my way through certifications as an Adapted Aquatics Instructor, ISO Auditor, International Logistics, and Advanced Venomous Snake Handling (yup, that’s a real thing.)

 WHY I USE “TRAVELING MARLA” FOR MY WEBSITE

-Aside from it being easy to remember, and aside from writing about this life of travel, I use the moniker because it was given to me by a woman I adore, my 95-year-old friend, Ida Lee, of Los Angeles.
-She just decided that was me, and kept using it.
-I like to pretend my other L.A. friends use it as well.
+Aside from it being easy to remember, and aside from writing about this life of travel, I use the moniker because it was given to me by a woman I adore: Ida Lee* of Los Angeles.
+I like to pretend my other friends use it as well.
 They do not.

 WHY I’M SO “STRANGE”

 I like to say I’m the punchline of a joke: